 Progressing from sixth form college, or the equivalent in their country, into university can cause a lot of students to worry about how easy it is to adjust to their new course at university.
 I also had these worries when I was getting ready to come to university, so here is my guide on what to know before coming to study Aerospace Engineering at Herts.

-The school of Engineering has a lot of facilities on site to help students get the best of their time studying at Herts.
-The academic staff are also highly qualified and very knowledgeable in the various fields of engineering taught at the university.
+The school of Engineering has a lot of facilities on-site to help students get the best of their time studying at Herts.
+The academic staff are also highly qualified and knowledgeable in the various fields of engineering taught at the university.
 There are also non-academic staff (lab technicians, admin team) that work to help students at the university.

-- Lectures are taught to the whole class in person by the lecturers on site, the notes presented in lectures are usually uploaded on Canvas/Studynet and are available to read through and print if needed.
-They usually last between 1 and 2 hours and timings are shown in student timetables.
+- Lectures are taught to the whole class in person by the lecturers on-site, the notes presented in lectures are usually uploaded on Canvas/Studynet and are available to read and print if needed.
+They usually last between one and two hours and timings are shown in student timetables.

-- Labs are held for modules that need them and gives students a hands-on experience on topics being studied in class, examples of which are the flight simulation labs, materials labs etc.
+- Labs are held for modules that need them and give students a hands-on experience on topics being studied in class, examples of which are the flight simulation labs, materials labs etc.

 Outside of these times, students are always welcome to email lecturers with any questions they have with lecturers also having visiting hours where students can go to their offices with any questions.